cville/conduct/README.md

 **Exhortations.** Welcome others to participate.
 Show restraint when discussing controversial topics, allow pauses for others to join the conversation, react with a collaborative and inviting posture, help guide what is considered on- and off-topic, and be on-topic when adding to the discussion.

+**Repair.** Seek repair when misconduct happens.
+Be respectful of the perspective and experiences of others.
+Our ability to respond to and move beyond challenging moments is a sign of our success.

 **Implementation.** Specific forms of misconduct are named within the table of contents.
 Other sections in this document indicate how to interpret conduct and implement the code of conduct.